rhewy/war_vite_amsdk4js/README.md

   - Pre configured vite work on a network drive
   - Pre configure the vite build to use a relative path
   - Pre configured to search for types in src

+# Shadow imports
+ESM-local with no CDN and using the map components requires imports that VSCode will mark as not being used.
+However, they are being used.
+Removing them with stop the components from appearing in the browser.